taitulism/Bootstruct/Docs/README.md

 -----------
 Before we start, let's clarify some terms used in these docs:

-* **RC**:
-The Root-Controller.
+* **RC**: The Root-Controller.
 The main controller parsed from the web-root folder.

-* An **Entry**:
-Either a file or a folder.
+* An **Entry**: Either a file or a folder.
 Folder's **entries** are the files and folders inside it.
 This term is used because from a certain aspect the type of an entry (a file or a folder) doesn't matter: `require('path/to/entry')`.

-* An HTTP **Verb**:
-From Google: "The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, and DELETE".
+* An HTTP **Verb**: From Google: *"The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, and DELETE"*.
 The word "method" is used in these docs in the context of a function so "HTTP verbs" is used instead of "HTTP methods".

 >**NOTE**: You can extend Bootstruct to support more HTTP verbs.